-The 2020/21 year-to-date performance of 4.29% remains well below our target of 5.8% for Nurses and Allied Health professionals.
-Ten of our hospitals are performing well and remain below the set target.
-Unfortunately the impact of COVID-19 can be seen in 2019/20 FP13, where the sick rate spikes to 6.66%.
+The 2020/21 year-to-date performance of 4.43% remains well below our target of 5.8% for Nurses and Allied Health professionals.
+Eleven of our hospitals are performing well and remain below the set target and one is performing very close to the target.
+Unfortunately the impact of COVID-19 can be seen in 2019/20 FP13, where he sick rate spikes to 6.66%.
 Some of the increased sick time usage is due to the initial self-isolation mandate for staff after a potential exposure to COVID-19 or return from travel.
 Instructions have changed over the course of managing the outbreak which will influence the amount of sick time taken.
 Additionally, staff that are immunocompromised that could not be redeployed safely were able to utilize their sick time and other banks prior to going onto unpaid COVID-19 leave.